-the undersigned ( Financial Institution or other lienholder ), Mortgage identified as follows:
+the undersigned (Financial Institution or other lienholder), Mortgage identified as follows:

 Date:

 Mortgagor:

 Document Number:

 Signature and Title Printed Name and Date

-• • ent to the platting of the following described lands located in hich lands are subject to the lien of the above referenced
+• 5 ent to the platting of the following described lands located in hich lands are subject to the lien of the above referenced

-(Insert Legal Description Hero e)
+(Insert Legal Description Here e)

-d.
-Sample Waiver of Protest - - Participation in Special Improvement District

-(Owner) hereby waives any and all right to protest which it may have in regards to a any attempt to be made by a local governmental entity, to initiate a Special Improvement District which includes Subdivisio n, shown on the plat therefore, for any of the purposes set forth in Sections 7-12-2102 and 7-12-4102, M.C.A.; provided however that understands that (he/she/it/they) retains the ability to object to the amount of assessr ment imposed as a result of the formation of a Special Improvement District. agrees that this covenant shall run to, with and be binding on the title of the real propert ty described above and shall be binding on the heirs, assigns, successors in interest, pur chasers, and any and all subsequent holders or owners of the real property shown on the e subdivision plat for Subdivisio n.
+Sample Waiver of Protest - Participation in Special Improvement District (Owner) hereby waives any and all right to protest which it may have in regards to any attempt to be made by a local government entity, to initiate a Special Improvement District which includes Subdivision, shown on the plat therefore, for any of the ourposes set forth in Sections 7-12-2102 and 7-12-4102, M.C.A.; provided however the understands that (he/she/it/they) retains the ability to object to the amount of assessment imposed as a result of the formation of a Special Improvement District. agrees that this covenant shall run to, with a be binding on the title of the real property described above and shall be binding on the heirs, assigns, successors in interest, purchasers, and any and all subsequent holders of owners of the real property shown on the subdivision plat for Subdivision.